BillTheBest/streams-examples/moreover-metabase-hdfs/README.md

-facebook-history-elasticsearch
+twitter-history-elasticsearch
 ==============================

 Requirements:
 -------------
- - Authorized Facebook API credentials
+ - Authorized Twitter API credentials
  - A running ElasticSearch 1.0.0+ instance

 Description:
 ------------
-Polls an authorized user's feed and stores new activities in elasticsearch.
+Retrieves as many posts from a known list of users as twitter API allows.

+This example includes three separate jars: one for indexing tweets, one for indexing activities, and one for indexing retweets.
+Each of these jars require a corresponding configuration file that defines both Twitter and ElasticSearch preferences

 Example Configuration:
 ----------------------

-    facebook {
+    twitter {
+        host = "api.twitter.com"
+        endpoint = "statuses/user_timeline"
         oauth {
-            appId = ""
+            consumerKey = ""
-            appSecret = ""
+            consumerSecret = ""
             accessToken = ""
+            accessTokenSecret = ""
         }
+        follow = [
+            42232950
+        ]
     }
     elasticsearch {
         hosts = [